Marco Antonio Barrera vs. Erik Morales II: The fight

 The fight was considered the most technical of the three Barrera-Morales fights.
 Morales constantly pressed forward and dominated much of the first half of the fight (clearly winning at least 4 of the first 6 rounds).
 He was cut on the bridge of the nose in the 2nd round, and cut and swollen over his right eye in the 8th.
 However, he punched Barrera to the canvas during the middle rounds but this was correctly called a slip.
 Barrera fought cautiously in the early rounds, but rallied as the fight progressed, although Morales seemed to narrowly win rounds 10 and 11, which when including his dominance in the first half of the fight, seemed to seal him the close victory on the score-cards.
 HBO's unofficial ring-side scorer: Harold Lederman, scored the fight 115–113 (7 rounds to 5) for Morales however Barrera was given the decision by all 3 judges and therefore won the WBC and The Ring and retaining the lineal featherweight titles.
 Barrera declined the WBC title though and this became vacant.

 Aftermath

-Following this fight, Morales was dominant in his fights, winning all 6 of them.
-Barrera, however was less dominant suffering defeat to Manny Pacquiao and winning the other three.
-Erik Morales vs. Marco Antonio Barrera III was set up for November 27, 2004, which Barrera won.
+Following this fight, Morales was dominant in his next six fights, going 6-0 (3 KO) and winning belts against Paulie Ayala at featherweight, then Jesús Chávez and Carlos Hernández at super featherweight.
+Barrera, though was stripped of the WBC belt months later, continued defending his Ring title twice, winning a unanimous decision over Johnny Tapia and scoring multiple knockdowns en route to a fourth round TKO over Kevin Kelley, before suffering his worst defeat to Manny Pacquiao in his third defense, losing the Ring title.
+Barrera then went on to score a tenth round TKO over Paulie Ayala in 19 June, going with a record of 3-1 (1 KO) prior to the eventual meeting.

+The rubber match between Morales and Barrera was set up for 27 November, in which the fight was undisputedly won by the latter unlike the first two fights, winning via majority decision.